-6 Tips to Get Your Diabetes Under Control
+Tips to Get Your Type 2 Diabetes Under Control

-Take your best shot.
-Get a flu shot every fall.
-People with diabetes are prone to complications if they get the flu.
-"They're more likely to be hospitalized for the flu than people who aren't diabetic," Campbell says.
-The flu can also cause blood sugar levels to skyrocket, which may trigger severe complications and slow healing.
-For added protection, Campbell recommends a pneumonia vaccine.
-Ask your doctor if you should get one.
+Get your shots.
+"You’re more likely to be hospitalized for the flu than people who aren't diabetic," Campbell says.
+The flu can also cause your blood sugar levels to skyrocket, which may trigger severe complications and slow healing.
+Ask your doctor if you should also get a pneumonia vaccine.

-Microalbumin This test checks for small amounts of protein in the urine, which is important for gauging kidney health.
-If caught early, kidney disease can be controlled by keeping A1C, blood sugar, and blood pressure in their target ranges.
+Microalbumin.
+This test checks for small amounts of protein in the urine, which is important for gauging kidney health.
+If your doctor spots kidney disease early, she can help you control it by keeping your A1c, blood sugar, and blood pressure in their target ranges.

 You know best when you're feeling on track or off.
 So stay in touch with your doctor, and let them know if you need help with your sugar levels.
 It’s so important for you to keep you diabetes in check.